Immerse Yourself in the Georgia Aquarium: A Delight for Kids of all Ages

 The penguins are charismatic and sure to attract a crowd.

-Visitors also can opt to pay an extra charge to experience Sea Lions Up Close, where they can watch aquarium staff training sea lions, learn more about the animals, and even pose for a selfie with a sea lion.
+Visitors can opt to pay an extra charge to experience the Sea Lion Encounter, where they can watch aquarium staff training sea lions, learn more about the animals, and even pose for a selfie with a sea lion.
+Other animal encounters include penguins, belugas, dolphins, and more.

-As of 2021, general admission starts at $35.95 per person and tickets must be purchased in advance and online before entry.
+As of 2022, general admission starts at $44.95 per person at the box office and $39.95 per person online (a definite savings for pre-purchase).
+Discounted rates are available for members.
 Admission is free for children under age 2.
-Guests of all ages are admitted free on their birthdays with Georgia ID or a copy of a birth certificate.
+Guests of all ages are admitted free on their birthdays with a Georgia ID or copy of a birth certificate.

-The aquarium's party rooms are available for birthday parties, small-group gatherings, even weddings.
+The aquarium's party rooms are available for birthday parties, small-group gatherings, and weddings.

-The Georgia Aquarium is located in downtown Atlanta across from Centennial Olympic Park.
+- The Georgia Aquarium is located in downtown Atlanta across from Centennial Olympic Park.
 If you’re driving and planning to park on-site, use this address for a direct route to the parking area: 357 Luckie St. NW, Atlanta, 30313.
+On-site parking rates range from $11-$17 depending on membership and ticket status.